rancher/docs/content/rancher/v2.x/en/upgrades/upgrades/single-node/_index.md

 For security purposes, SSL (Secure Sockets Layer) is required when using Rancher.
 SSL secures all Rancher network communication, like when you login or interact with a cluster.

->**Did you...**
->
->- Configure custom CA root certificate to access your services?
-See [Custom CA root certificate]({{< baseurl >}}/rancher/v2.x/en/admin-settings/custom-ca-root-certificate/).
->- Record all transactions with the Rancher API?
-See [API Auditing]({{<baseurl>}}/rancher/v2.x/en/installation/other-installation-methods/single-node-docker/#api-audit-log).

- - For Rancher versions from v2.2.0 to v2.2.x, you will need to mirror the `system-charts` repository to a location in your network that Rancher can reach.
+> For Rancher versions from v2.2.0 to v2.2.x, you will need to mirror the `system-charts` repository to a location in your network that Rancher can reach.
 Then, after Rancher is installed, you will need to configure Rancher to use that repository.
 For details, refer to the documentation on [setting up the system charts for Rancher prior to v2.3.0.]({{<baseurl>}}/rancher/v2.x/en/installation/options/local-system-charts/#setting-up-system-charts-for-rancher-prior-to-v2-3-0)

-Choose from the following options:
+When starting the new Rancher server container, choose from the following options:

 {{% accordion id="option-a" label="Option A-Default Self-Signed Certificate" %}}